 When calling an unknown elder gentleman, we generally say

 Uncle !! :- अहो काका ( aho kAkA )

 When calling an unknown elder lady, we generally say

 Aunty !! :- अहो काकू / अहो मावशी ( aho kAkU / aho mAvashI )

-Sometimes ladies do not like getting called as काकू/मावशी as it make them feel aged.
-So nowadays people prefer to call unknown girl or lady as “Madam” as in English.
+Sometimes ladies do not like getting called as काकू/मावशी as it makes them feel aged.
+So nowadays people prefer to call an unknown girl or lady as “Madam” as in English.

 Similarly supporting staff in an organization calls male employees as “Sir” like in English

 Hello Sir:- अहो Sir !! (aho Sir )

 From the words “अरे”/”अगं”/”अहो” (are/agaM/ aho) the ending “रे”/”गं”/”हो” (re/gaM/ ho) are added with other words to give them special effects.

 E.g. adding it to काय(kAy) will be कायरे/कायगं/कायहो (kAyare /kAyagaM /kAyaho)